-By examining individual NSSE questions, you can better understand what contributes to your institution's performance on Engagement Indicators and High-Impact Practices.
-This section displays the five questionsa on which your first-year and senior students scored the highest and the five questions on which they scored the lowest, relative to students in your comparison group.
+By examining individual NSSE questions, you can better understand what contributes to your institution's performance on the Engagement Indicators.
+This section displays the five questions^a on which your first-year and senior students scored the highest and the five questions on which they scored the lowest, relative to students in your comparison group.
 Parenthetical notes indicate whether an item belongs to a specific Engagement Indicator or is a High-Impact Practice.
 While these questions represent the largest differences (in percentage points), they may not be the most important to your institutional mission or current program or policy goals.
-For additional results, refer to your Frequencies and Statistical Comparisons report.
+For additional results, see your Frequencies and Statistical Comparisons report.